 Please note: Common law partnerships do not qualify for the same benefits as legally married couples.

-We regret to say that Gone2Korea is not able to accommodate all joint applicants in the private school sector.
-We obviously do our best to accommodate as many joint applicants as possible, and we do accommodate a lot, but the reality is we’re limited to the market conditions and what we’re able to help you with depends on when you apply, the number of schools we have that are willing to offer joint employment, the number of joint applications we’re receiving and your interview results and availability of documents.
+We regret to say that Gone2Korea is not able to accommodate all joint applications in the private school sector.
+We obviously do our best to accommodate as many as possible, and we do accommodate a lot, but the reality is we’re limited to the market conditions and what we’re able to help you with depends on when you apply, the number of schools we have that are willing to offer joint employment, the number of joint applications we’re receiving and your interview results and availability of documents.
 If we’re unable to help joint applicants secure employment at the same school then we’ll do our best to match both applicants up with jobs in the same area as an alternative.

 Very seldom are recruiting companies able to coordinate this request for couples or friends.
 Why?
 Because two separate schools usually aren’t willing to collectively invest in a shared apartment – there are too many risks involved.
 Secondly, most Korean apartments are leased on a 2 year term and schools don’t want to get stuck with a vacant shared apartment the following year unless they know they’ll be hiring another couple again.